 Low Carbon Steel

 In low carbon steel types of steel, carbon % is limited to 0.30 and is the most commonly used grade.
-These types of steel can be machined and welded easily and also has the ductile property higher than high carbon steel.
+These types of steel can be machined and welded easily and also has a ductile property higher than high-carbon steel.